 Who is a good candidate for liposuction?

 Liposuction helps you get rid of a small area of fat.
-It is best if you have a pinch of fat or fat roll that won’t go away with diet and exercise.
+It is great if you have a pinch of fat or fat roll that won’t go away with diet and exercise.
 Liposuction does not tighten loose skin.
 If you already have loose skin on your tummy and sides, then abdominal liposuction can make it worse.
-If you have a small amount of belly fat and you’re not worried about the skin becoming looser, then liposuction is a good option.
+If you have a small amount of belly fat and you’re not worried about the skin becoming looser, then liposuction may be an option.

 Who is a good candidate for a tummy tuck?